 - Initiative

 - Creativity

 - Identifying and working on opportunities

 - Leadership

 - Acting resourcefully

-- Responding to challenges
+Responding to challenges

-16. Support for Students and for Student Learning
+15. Support for Students and for Student Learning

-The University recognises the value of the whole student experience within Higher Education and students have full access to University facilities for academic and pastoral support and guidance.
+The University recognises the value of the whole student experience within Higher Education and students have full access to the University's facilities for academic and pastoral support and guidance.
 The Student Support team offers a confidential and comprehensive service to guide and support students through their studies in the following areas: